 Hope you are having a great weekend!
-After spending the whole day hiking under the sun in Lamma Island yesterday, today we decided to remain in the city and have an easy going Sunday.
+After spending the whole day hiking under the sun in Lamma Island yesterday, today we decided to remain in the city and have an easy-going Sunday.

-As always, I browsed the internet and blogs in search for new (and hipster) places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
+As always, I browsed the internet and blogs in search of new (and hipster) places to visit (I love the fact that even after living in Hong Kong for more than 3 years now, there are still plenty of places to discover!).
 I stumbled upon an article about Tai Hang district so we decided to go check it out.

-We were there early afternoon so we couldn’t try any of the restaurants, but it looked like there are plenty of options: from Hong Kong style Dai Pai Dong (open-air food stall) to Japanese ramen shops to Italian trattorias.
+We were there early afternoon so we couldn’t try any of the restaurants, but it looked like there are plenty of options: from Hong Kong-style Dai Pai Dong (open-air food stall) to Japanese ramen shops to Italian trattorias.

 - For the coffee lover, don’t miss Unar Coffee Company.
 Their coffee is made of the finest Italian beans and it apparently attracts a lot of coffee enthusiasts who come all the way to get their cuppa here.

 - If you prefer tea, you will not run out of options at Jrink, a specialty teahouse with an extra cute interior.

 - If you’d rather have a beer, Second Draft offers up a great selection of locally brewed beers and interesting nibbles.

 - Oh, if you’re into Hello Kitty (don’t be shy to admit it, I love her too!), you might want to consider a latte at Hello Kitty Secret Garden.